JaeYeo/sysk8s/mongodb-0.1.0/README.md

 ## Overview

 The MongoDB It wraps the official stable [MongoDB chart](https://github.com/helm/charts/tree/master/stable/mongodb).
-Find more information about the Mongodb chart in the chart's [documentation](chart/postgresql/README.md).
+Find more information about the Mongodb chart in the chart's [documentation](chart/mongodb/README.md).

 ## Details

-The postgresql addon contains two plans:
+The mongodb addon contains two plans:
 - micro
 - entrerpise